untoldengine/UntoldEngine/docs/Architecture/streamingCacheLifecycle.md

 1. checks tile ownership
 2. reserves an active streaming slot
-3. uploads from `ProgressiveAssetLoader` when warm
+3. uploads from `ProgressiveAssetLoader`
-4. falls back to cold rehydration if the root was cooled
-5. marks the entity loaded and emits residency change events
+4. marks the entity loaded and emits residency change events

 ### 4. Full-load cache use